b3nj5m1n/kommentary/README.md

 ### Configure unsupported language

-Most languages have basic support out of the box, thanks to `commentstring`, however for some languages `commentstring` is not set, and `commentstring` supports either single-line or multi-line comments, not both.
+Most languages have basic support out of the box, thanks to `commentstring`.
+Unfortunately however, for some languages `commentstring` is not set.
+Also, `commentstring` supports either single-line or multi-line comments, not both.
 For those reasons, you might prefer to properly configure a language.
 You can do it like this:

 ```lua